GoogleCloudPlatform/mlops-on-gcp/workshops/tfx-caip-tf23/lab-02-tfx-pipeline/README.md

-# Orchestrating model training and deployment with TFX and Cloud AI Platform
+# Orchestrating model development and deployment with TFX and Cloud AI Platform

-In this lab you will develop, deploy and run a TFX pipeline that uses Kubeflow Pipelines for orchestration and Cloud Dataflow and Cloud AI Platform for data processing, training, and deployment:
+In this lab you will develop, deploy and run a TFX pipeline that runs on Google Cloud.

 ## Lab instructions

-The lab instructions are in the `lab-02.ipynb` notebook.
+The lab instructions are in the `/labs/lab-02.ipynb` notebook.

+Please reference the `/solutions` folder to reference completed exercises if you are blocked.